iExecBlockchainComputing/generic-oracle-dapp/Readme.md

 The parameters must be a correct JSON object with those fields, no default value will be used.

-- `"url" :` Should contain the full URL of the API endpoint. **Note that any call to a non-https URL will fail**

 - `"body" :` The raw string of the request's body.

+- `"dataType" :` Must contain "number" or "string" to specify the expected type of the data

+- `"dataset" :` The ethereum address hex string of the dataset smart contract.

 - `"headers" : ` Contain a sub object composed of the http request headers key - values

-- `"method" :` The request's HTTP word

 - `"JSONPath" :` The JSON path of the data inside the request's answer.
 Must be a valid [JSON path](https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html)

-- `"dataset" :` The ethereum address hex string of the dataset smart contract.
+- `"method" :` The request's HTTP word

+- `"url" :` Should contain the full URL of the API endpoint. **Note that any call to a non-https URL will fail**

 The dataset is the only optional field.
 Adding an unexpected field will produce an error.